Arthur B. C. Walker Jr.: Career

 In 1962, Walker began his scientific career in the U.S. Air Force.
 He held the rank of first lieutenant, and worked in the Weapons Laboratory.
 Walker helped to create a satellite to study Van Allen belt radiation.

 He also worked at the Space Physics Laboratory of the Aerospace Corporation, when his military stint ended in 1965.
 Here, Walker directed the Space Astronomy Program from 1971 to 1973.
 Much of his career involved using rocket technology and satellites to study the Sun's atmosphere at the ultraviolet and X-ray levels.

-He was a professor at Stanford University from 1974 until his death in April 29th, 2001.
+He was a professor at Stanford University from 1974 until his death on April 29, 2001.
 Walker started as the associate professor of applied physics in January 1974 and became a full professor in 1982.
 By 1991 he became a joint professor in applied physics and physics.
 Walker was a member of the Stanford's Center for Space and Astrophysics, as well as the Astronomy Program, for all his time at the school.
 He also chaired the Astronomy Program from 1977 to 1980.

 Walker mentored thirteen graduate students over his career at Stanford, and a majority of these students came from underrepresented groups in science.
 His first graduate student, Sally Ride, went on to become the first American woman in space.
 Walker also set up an informal advocacy association with other black faculty members called the "Banneker Group".

 He was instrumental in building Congressional approval for the National Solar Observatory, and served on the Rogers Commission which investigated the explosion of the Space Shuttle Challenger in 1986.

 Research

 Walker, alongside H.R.
 Rugge, completed early studies, from 1965 to 1975, to view the Sun's atmosphere with X-ray imaging.
 After coming to Stanford, Walker began working with Troy Barbee of the school's Material Sciences Department to observe the Sun's corona.
-Walker believed that Barbee's multilayered thin films would provide improved images for a X-ray telescope.
-In 1987, Barbee and Walker's satellites captured some of the first images of the Sun corona.
+Walker believed that Barbee's multilayered thin films would provide improved images for an X-ray telescope.
+In 1987, Barbee and Walker's satellites captured some of the first images of the Sun's corona.

 Before his death, Walker was researching X-ray spectroscopy technology.
 He and his colleagues used this technology to develop three-dimensional images of celestial objects.
 This new technology was the basis of the dark matter detection method advanced by Professor Blas Cabrera of Stanford's physics department.